mongodb/terraform-provider-mongodbatlas/examples/atlas-api-key/README.md

 * "Create and Assign PAK Separately" (Deprecated) — this is an older method of creating and assigning PAKs, now deprecated but still available for reference.

+Lastly, in MongoDB Atlas, all PAKs are Organization API keys.
+Once created, a PAK are linked at the organization level with an 'Organization Member' role.
+However, these Organization API keys can also be assigned to one or more projects within the organization.
+When a PAK is assigned to a specific project, it essentially takes on the 'Project Owner' role for that particular project.
+This enables the key to perform operations at the project level, in addition to the organization level.
+The flexibility of PAKs provides a powerful mechanism for fine-grained access and control, once their functioning is clearly understood.

 Our hope is that these examples will provide clear guidance and help ease your transition to this new PAK workflow in our Terraform Provider.